mclancy96/rails-mock-code-challenge-bug-tracker/README.md

-# Rails Mock Code Challenge: Bug Tracker
+# Rails Code Challenge: Bug Tracker

-Test your Rails skills by building a simple bug tracking platform!
-In this scenario, your company is managing multiple projects, and each project can have many bugs reported against it.
-Each bug can have status updates as it is worked on and resolved.
+It's time to put your Rails know-how to the test.
+Our company is managing multiple projects, and we need a way to track bugs and their progress!

 ## Objectives